eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 The implementation as well as it's APIs may change with the next version.
 {{% /note %}}

+## Configure for Kafka based Messaging

+The selection of whether to use AMQP or Kafka for the messaging can be configured on the tenant.
+This requires that protocol adapters must have the configurations for both messaging networks.
+To configure a tenant to use Kafka, the [tenant configuration]({{< relref "/api/tenant#tenant-information-format" >}}) must contain a field `ext`, which contains a field with the key `messaging-type` and the value `kafka` (to use AMQP, the value must be `amqp`).

+If the configuration of a protocol adapter contains only the connection to one messaging system, this will be used.
+**NB**: If only one messaging network is configured at protocol adapters, make sure that tenants are not configured to use another.

 ## Producer Configuration Properties

 The `org.eclipse.hono.client.kafka.CachingKafkaProducerFactory` factory can be used to create Kafka producers for Hono's Kafka based APIs.